Keepers Cottage, Wood Lane, Butleigh, Somerset, BA6 8TR

 First and foremost this is a relaxed and comfortable family home and we offer just three guest bedroom suites – we call them Paddock, Orchard and Hay Loft.
 Paddock and Orchard are at either end of an annexe overlooking the garden, and Hay Loft is in a detached cottage, between the annexe and the main house.
 Which ever private suite you chose you'll find rustic charm with stripped wooden floors, vaulted, oak-beamed ceilings, and beautiful bathrooms.
 We combine this with all the usual comforts and conveniences you'd expect, and then add a dash of luxury such as sumptuous furnishings and L’Occitane toiletries, to make for what we think is a really magical combination.

 We are passionate about sharing our beautiful home and as well as welcoming bed & breakfast guests, we also host pop up-style dining evenings.
 All are welcome: B&B guests staying for the weekend, as well as those that just want to come along for dinner.
 In both cases booking is always essential.
-Our current dinner evenings are all fully booked but we will be back with new dates after the Summer.
+Our current dinner evenings are all fully booked but we will be back with new dates later in the year.

 Please contact us by phone or email to enquire about bed & breakfast availability, or if you would like to be informed of new dinner dates as they are released.

 What our guests have to say about us….